RangeShifter/RangeShiftR-pkg/CONTRIBUTING.md

   When progress is deemed satisfactory, changes can be brought to `develop`.
 Please open a pull request on GitHub, and assign at least one maintainer as a reviewer.
 As a pre-requisite, RangeShifter must build on the branch before merging.
 Please enter a descriptive title and use the description field to describe what you have changed.

   In the meantime, we encourage contributors to work in small and frequent commits, and to merge `develop` into their branch often to update their branch with newest changes.

 If you need a reminder on the main git commands related to committing and branching, head to the [Git cheatsheet](https://github.com/RangeShifter/RScore/blob/development-guidelines/git_cheatsheet.md).

 ## Contributing to the RangeShifter core code

-Any changes (issues, bugs, features) regarding the RangeShifter core code should be done in [this](https://github.com/RangeShifter/RScore) repository and can afterwards be synced with all interfaces using the git subtree feature (see [Git subtree](https://github.com/RangeShifter/RScore/tree/main#usage-git-subtrees) section in the README).
+Any changes (issues, bugs, features) regarding the actual RangeShifter core code should be done in [this](https://github.com/RangeShifter/RScore) repository and can afterwards be synced with all interfaces using the git subtree feature (see [Git subtree](https://github.com/RangeShifter/RScore/tree/main#usage-git-subtrees) section in the README).

+Please check the [contributing guidelines for the RScore code](https://github.com/RangeShifter/RScore/blob/development-guidelines/CONTRIBUTING.md). (*is a reference to the RScore code contributing guidelines enough?
+Then we could skip the following part and only add the contributing guidelines for the R package interface)

 #### Bugs

 To report a bug, please [open an issue](https://github.com/RangeShifter/RScore/issues/new), using the Bug Report template.
-Please do check if a related issue has already open also on one of the other interfaces ([here](https://github.com/RangeShifter/RangeShiftR-package-dev/issues) for the R package interface).
+Please do check if a related issue has already open also on one of the other interfaces ([R package interface](https://github.com/RangeShifter/RangeShiftR-package-dev/issues), [batch mode interface](https://github.com/RangeShifter/RangeShifter_batch_dev/issues).
 To propose a bug fix (thank you!!), please create and work on your own branch or fork, from either `main` or `develop` (preferred), and open a pull request when your fix is ready to be merged into the original branch.

+As a prerequisite for merging, please ensure that your version passes status check (that is, RangeShifter can still build and run as intended).
+This can be seen in the Actions panel for every commit and at the bottom of the pull request.*

 Maintainers will review the pull request, possibly request changes, and eventually integrate the bug fix into RScore, and update the subtrees to bring the fix to all interfaces.

+*Still needs to be adapted for the R package interface.

 #### New features

 Do you have an idea of a new feature in the RangeShifter platform that should be integrated and is of use for other RangeShifter users?
-Please get in touch with the RangeShifter development team (rangeshiftr@uni-potsdam.de (*or other mail?*) to discuss a collaboration.
+Please get in touch with the RangeShifter development team (rangeshiftr@uni-potsdam.de)* to discuss a collaboration.

+*Mail address still needs to be discussed

 ⚠️ We advise to contact the developer team as early as possible if you plan on implementing a new feature.
-This could prevent that several people work on the same feature and maybe we could even split tasks.
+This could prevent simultaneous development of the same feature and coordinate potential joint development.

 Alternatively*, proceed as with the bug fix above: create your own branch or fork _from `develop`_ and work from there, and submit a pull request when your new features are ready to join the core code.
 We recommend that you update your branch regularly to new changes on `develop` (using `git merge develop`) to reduce the risk of merge conflicts or your version getting out-of-touch in the late stages of development.